pairshaped/curlingio-docs/docs/for-curlers/curler-profiles.md

 You can also create profiles for your children or someone you are a legal guardian for, all on the same account.

-When creating a curler profile if you have more than one email address, you can enter them in the primary and secondary email address fields.
+When creating a profile if you have more than one email address, you can enter them in the primary and secondary email address fields.
-Doing so, will ensure that if you accidentally login with one of these alternative email addresses, you will still be able to see and use your curler profile for registrations.
+Doing so, will ensure that if you accidentally login with one of these alternative email addresses, you will still be able to see and use your profile for registrations.

 ![Example Curler Profiles](/img/docs/for-curlers/curler-profiles.png)

 ## Creating a Curler Profile

-If you've never registered with Curling IO before then you'll most likely be asked to create a new curler profile.
+If you've never registered with Curling IO before then you'll most likely be asked to create a new profile.
-Once you've created a curler profile it will be available for all future registrations (no need to keep keying in the same information).
+Once you've created a profile it will be available for all future registrations (no need to keep keying in the same information).

 Just follow the instructions and fill in the required information to continue.